UNESCO: Offices and headquarters

 The UNESCO headquarters is located at Place de Fontenoy in Paris, France.
 Several architects collaborated on the construction of the headquarters, including Bernard Zehrfuss, Marcel Breuer and Luigi Nervi.

+Main conference room at UNESCO headquarters (Paris).

 It includes a Garden of Peace which was donated by the Government of Japan.
 This garden was designed by American-Japanese sculptor artist Isamu Noguchi in 1958 and installed by Japanese gardener Toemon Sano.
 In 1994–1995, in memory of the 50th anniversary of UNESCO, a meditation room was built by Tadao Ando.

 UNESCO's field offices across the globe are categorized into four primary office types based upon their function and geographic coverage: cluster offices, national offices, regional bureaus and liaison offices.

 Field offices by region

 The following list of all UNESCO Field Offices is organized geographically by UNESCO Region and identifies the members states and associate members of UNESCO which are served by each office.